 My 1980s Gayboy Playlist

-My 1980s Gayboy Playlist ultimately illuminates what queer theorist Leo Bersani has called the gayboy’s inelegant “apprenticeship in desiring.”
-Ashby grew up queer, secluded, and music-dependent in the rural Midwest, and he found his awkward bliss at the start of the era that witnessed AIDS and the rise of the Moral Majority.
-In Ashby’s exurban outskirts, gayness was a thing feared, because unseen and unfathomed, but his musical intimacies made his own, personal closet endurable.
+My 1980s Gayboy Playlist ultimately illuminates what queer theorist Leo Bersani called the gayboy’s inelegant “apprenticeship in desiring.”
+Ashby’s closest partners growing up were fantasy, seclusion, and music-dependency, and he found his awkward bliss at the start of the era that witnessed AIDS and the rise of the Moral Majority.
+In Ashby’s early exurban environment, gayness was a thing feared, because unseen and unfathomed, but his musical intimacies made his personal closet endurable.
 They also helped him to survive his mis-education, to overcome failures of expression, and to craft a sexual awakening into something more rich and more strange.